prince41773/Voice-to-Voice-Gmail-Chatbot/README.md

 ---

 ## 🎯 Future Improvements
-- **Improve NLP** for better voice command understanding.
+- **Improve NLP** for better voice command understanding and also composing emails with AI enabled formats and guidance.
 - **Add more email management features** (archiving, deleting emails).

----

-## 📝 License
-This project is licensed under the MIT License.